 On a November evening each year, downtown Manhattan Beach closes for the Pier Lighting & Holiday Open House — the South Bay’s official start to the holiday season.
-The mayor flips the switch on the pier lights at 7:00 PM, the living trees along the pier railing come on with them, and the moment marks the unofficial green light for every neighborhood, school, and shop in the city to start its December.
+The mayor flips the switch on the pier lights in the evening, the living trees along the pier railing come on with them, and the moment marks the unofficial green light for every neighborhood, school, and shop in the city to start its December.

 The Open House piece runs alongside the lighting itself.
-Downtown restaurants, boutiques, and retailers stay open until 9:00 PM, often with their own seasonal offers and treats.
+Downtown restaurants, boutiques, and retailers stay open late, often with their own seasonal offers and treats.
 Carolers move between blocks, and live music turns the few square blocks of central downtown into a single open festival.
 It’s deliberately walkable — the whole event lives between Highland Avenue, the pier, and the surrounding side streets.

 The city also runs a community tree-decorating session a few days before, when residents help string lights on the living trees along the pier in preparation for the lighting.
 Both events are free.
 For families along the Strand and through the rest of the South Bay, this is the night the season starts.